WiIIiamTang/pydori/README.md

 Returns a list of ```Member``` objects based on the ids provided.
 If the list is empty, all members will be returned.

 #### ```get_events(id : list = [])```
 Returns a list of ```Event``` objects based on the ids provided.
-If the list is empty, all members will be returned. *Warning: bandori.party events currently do not have an id (but events are still searchable by id)*
+If the list is empty, all members will be returned.

 #### ```get_current_event()```
 Returns the current event as an ```Event``` object in a list (it makes an internal call to ```get_events```).
 The current event is provided by the bandori database api, but the event data itself is from bandori.party.